mjhuynh8/job-app-tracker/README.md

 ## Deployment notes (Netlify + MongoDB)
 - Set these environment variables in Netlify:
-  - VITE_CLERK_PUBLISHABLE_KEY=pk_...
-  - CLERK_SECRET_KEY=sk_...    <-- required for serverless auth
+  - VITE_CLERK_PUBLISHABLE_KEY=pk_...                  (required for frontend)
-  - MONGODB_URI=mongodb+srv://user:pass@cluster0.mongodb.net/jobtracker?retryWrites=true&w=majority
+  - MONGODB_URI=mongodb+srv://user:pass@cluster0.mongodb.net/jobtracker?...  (required)
-  - MONGODB_DB_NAME=jobtracker
+  - MONGODB_DB_NAME=jobtracker                         (optional if DB name is in URI)
+  - CLERK_SECRET_KEY=sk_...                            (optional; recommended for verified server auth)
+- If CLERK_SECRET_KEY is not set, functions will use an unverified JWT fallback from the client token (development only).
-- Ensure your MongoDB user has readWrite on the MONGODB_DB_NAME database.
+- Ensure your MongoDB user has readWrite on the target database.

 ### About the "local" database and oplog.rs
-- In MongoDB Atlas, the "local" database and its collection "oplog.rs" are part of the replica set internals.
+- In MongoDB Atlas, the "local" database and its collection "oplog.rs" are internal replica set data.
 - It can have millions of documents and is expected.
 - Do not delete "local" or "oplog.rs"; it is not created by this app.